icedtrees/a-maze/design-docs/designSummary.md

 void modify(Maze maze) function

 which takes a Maze as an argument and modifies it minimally to suit the feature.
-It will also return a command telling window what to do (e.g. enable timer)
+MazePage features like enable timer will have to be manually hardcoded.

 Tile
 ----